TO SEARCH THIS SITE

 illegal aliens who do not deserve amnesty.

-opinion, it is this division, coupled with the inability of the President to rally the
+In my opinion, it is this division, coupled with the inability of the President to rally the national will,

-national will, that are the reasons for the failure to complete long overdue reform of
+that are the reasons for the failure to complete long overdue reform of our federal immigration

-will pressure some of us to turn our frustration inward against those who are
+some of us to turn our frustration inward against those who are politically most vulnerable

 …"